-- take a 2 to 4 weeks before signs and or symptoms are reduced
+- take at least 2 to 4 weeks before signs and or symptoms are reduced

 - require a prescription

-- The treatment is safe, and the tissue has to pass several quality control tests regulated by the FDA before being distributed to physicians.
+- The treatment is safe.
+The tissue has to pass several quality control tests regulated by the FDA before being distributed to physicians

-- The Prokera is placed on the surface of the cornea in a quick, painless, in-office procedure.
+- The amniotic membrane is placed on the surface of the cornea in a quick, painless, in-office procedure.
 The graft is typically removed after 4-7 days.
-Patients should expect temporary blurred vision while the graft is in place.
+Patients should expect temporary blurred vision while the graft is in place

 Healthy Lids Margins and Lashes